1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Signs and Symptoms

-• Sensation of food getting stuck in the chest or throat.
+• It is as though food got stuck in the heart or throat.

 How Dr. Rishi Chadha Diagnoses Schatzki's Ring?